Try these homemade German pretzels as a snack or for breakfast. They are amazing!

 To sprinkle: coarse salt, poppy seeds, sesame seeds

-In a large bowl combine 1 teaspoon sugar, 1 teaspoon salt, olive oil and lukewarm water.
+In a large bowl combine 1 teaspoon sugar, 1 teaspoon salt, vegetable oil and lukewarm water.

 Pour the flour combined with dried yeast, gradually, stirring with a wooden spoon.
 When the dough becomes too thick to stir, start kneading by hand until the whole flour is incorporated.